Reviewing ad quality

 CBA's Better Ads Standards are designed to minimize the prevalence of ads that create disruptive or frustrating experiences for users.
 Ads that do not meet these standards have no place on the exchange and will be rejected under Index's rigorous ad quality assurance processes.
 For more information on the Coalition for Better Ads (CBA)'s standards, see Coalition for Better Ads.

 Supported ad sizes

 To ensure quality experiences for users, all advertisements must adhere to specific ad unit specifications.
-Ad units must conform to the dimensions and formats supported by IX for placement on publisher sites and mobile apps.
-Bid Responses with unsupported ad sizes will not display correctly upon IX review and will be removed.
+Ad units must conform to the dimensions and formats supported by Index for placement on publisher sites and mobile apps.
+Bid Responses with unsupported ad sizes will not display correctly upon Index review and will be removed.

 Scanning for malware

-IX protects all users of the exchange from malware through active scanning of every advertisement.
-Before an ad goes live on the exchange, its embedded code is inspected for malicious domains by IX’s proprietary scanner.
+Index protects all users of the exchange from malware through active scanning of every advertisement.
+Before an ad goes live on the exchange, its embedded code is inspected for malicious domains by Index’s proprietary scanner.
 If any issues are detected, the Exchange Quality team will be alerted by the scanner to reject the ad and will launch an internal investigation into the reasons for the rejection, and possibly rectifying the issue.
-Supplementing our internal scanning, IX also leverages The Media Trust , a third-party vendor, that specializes in protecting media partners from malicious code, data risk, and exposure to malware.
+Supplementing our internal scanning, Index also leverages The Media Trust , a third-party vendor, that specializes in protecting media partners from malicious code, data risk, and exposure to malware.

 |Prohibited content category||Description|